taladrane/taladrane/README.md

 - 👋 Hi, I’m Madison, also known as @taladrane.
 I manage the [Advisory Database](https://github.com/advisories) curation team here at GitHub 👋  and I used to work in incident response and vulnerability coordination at the [CERT/CC](https://kb.cert.org/).
+I also participate in the [Open Source Security Foundation](https://openssf.org/) and [CVE community](https://www.cve.org/).
 - 👀 I’m interested in ...
-    - 💻 vulnerability coordination
+    - 💻 vulnerability reporting & coordination
+    - 💻 open source & package security
+    - 💻 software supply chain security
     - 💂‍♀ incident response
-    - 💻 open source & package security
+    - 🐈‍⬛ cats & animal welfare
-    - 🚒 supporting vul reporting and disclosure
-    - 🎮 world of warcraft
+    - 🎮 video games
-    - 🐈‍⬛ cats
 - 🌱 I’m currently learning about ...
     - dependency-related vulnerabilities
     - product security incident response
-    - vulnerability reporting and coordination
+    - vulnerability reporting & coordination
     - open source security & making it better
-    - how to manage better
+    - how to improve as a leader & manager
 - 💞️ I’m looking to collaborate on ...
     - media around security (blogs, podcasts, etc.)
     - conference presentations